• Skip to main content

 What are Flea Bombs Made of?

 Flea bombs are often called flea foggers, small canisters containing insecticides or other chemicals.
-They are designed as indoor flea treatment by slowly releasing pesticides into the air.
+They are designed as indoor flea treatments by slowly releasing pesticides into the air.

 Due to their size, strength, and chemical composition, flea bombs are not considered long-term pest control and may not be able to combat true flea infestations, but they can have moderate short-term efficacy.